Intensive Care Unit (ICU)

 Critical Care Nurses: Expertise at the Bedside

 Our registered nurses are specialized in critical care training based on the American Association of Critical-care Nurses practice guidelines and they are certified in Advanced Life Support.
-Under the leadership of a Nurse Manager, the professional staff in the unit incorporate into practice the latest evidenced based health care protocols to provide care and ensure recovery and promotion of health maintenance for the complex and critically ill medical and surgical patients at Sibley Hospital.
+Under the leadership of a Nurse Manager, the professional staff in the unit incorporates into practice the latest evidenced based health care protocols to provide care and ensure recovery and promotion of health maintenance for the complex and critically ill medical and surgical patients at Sibley Hospital.
 They advocate for patients and their families by using the nursing process to assess, plan, implement, and evaluate nursing care of the sick and provide an individualized plan of expected treatment outcomes for each patient.
 They are experts in a wide variety of treatments and technologies in the critical care setting such as hemodynamic and cardiac monitoring systems, mechanical ventilation therapy, vasopressors and antiarrthymics therapies as well as many other advanced life support devices.

 Jane Lewis, RN III charge nurse states that, "Our nurses are committed to quality and excellence at all levels of patient care and strive to provide an optimal and compassionate experience for all patients and families during their stay in the ICU."